MyPost/cassius/README.md

 #### From Scratch

-Cassius can be a little bit overpowered if the developer are not careful.
+Cassius can be a little bit overpowered if the developer is not careful.
 Make sure to backup important data when playing with around with the library:

 ```clojure
 (use 'cassius.core)